 What are the characteristics of a technically optimized website?

 A technically sound website is fast for users and easy to crawl for search engine robots.
 A proper technical setup helps search engines to understand what a site is about and it prevents confusion caused by, for instance, duplicate content.
 Moreover, it doesn’t send visitors, nor search engines, into dead-end streets by non-working links.
 Here, we’ll shortly go into some important characteristics of a technically optimized website.

 Nowadays, web pages need to load fast.
 People are impatient and don’t want to wait for a page to open.
 In 2016 already, research showed that 53% of mobile website visitors will leave if a webpage doesn’t open within three seconds.
 So if your website is slow, people get frustrated and move on to another website, and you’ll miss out on all that traffic.

 Wondering if your website is fast enough?
 Read how to easily test your site speed.
 Most tests will also give you pointers on what to improve.
-We’ll guide you through common site speed optimization tips here.
+You can also take a look at the Core Web vitals as Google uses them to indicate Page experience.
+And, we’ll guide you through common site speed optimization tips here.

 2. It’s crawlable for search engines

 Search engines use robots to crawl or spider your website.
 The robots follow links to discover content on your site.
 A great internal linking structure will make sure that they’ll understand what the most important content on your site is.